cccbr/runningatower/content/docs/010-introduction/index.md

 ## Topics

+An verview of what is available in each chapter (listed top left).

-### Communication; keeping things running smoothly
+Communication; keeping things running smoothly.
 Communication with people external to the band.
 Liaison with relevant ***[authority](../170-glossary/#authority)***, Faculties, Contact details, Promotion.
 Communications within a group of ringers are covered in [Building a Team](../090-buildingateam/).

-### Formalities; being compliant, safe and successful
+Formalities; being compliant, safe and successful.
 Disclosure and Barring Service (DBS), General Data Protection Regulations (GDPR), Safeguarding.

-### Finance; income and expenditure including fees
+Finance; income and expenditure including fees.

-### Health and safety; staying safe
+Health and safety; staying safe.
 Attendance, Insurance, Security, Tower access.
-What to do in the case of an emergency is covered [Emergency](../060-emergency/).

-### Emergency; what to do if things go wrong
+Emergency; what to do if things go wrong

-### Tower Environment; keeping your tower running smoothly
+Bell chamber; keeping your tower running smoothly.

-Divided between the ringing chamber and the bell chamber.
-The latter is primarily covered in [Belfry Upkeep](https://belfryupkeep.cccbr.org.uk/docs/010-introduction/).
+Ringing chamber; this is is primarily covered in [Belfry Upkeep](https://belfryupkeep.cccbr.org.uk/docs/010-introduction/).

-### Building a Team; creating a supportive environment
+Building a Team; creating a supportive environment.
 Officers, Meetings, Running ringing sessions.

 ## Image Credits